What’s on this page?

 - One can get stolen, lost.
 Have 2 in separate places could be handy

-- Some small towns have sometimes only one ATM provider (Mastercard or Visa), better be lucky 😉
+- Some small towns have only one ATM provider (Mastercard or Visa), better be lucky 😉

 You don’t always have 2 very good providers per country so choose a good one (either Mastercard or Visa) that will be your main one and the other doesn’t really matter (more in case of emergency), as long as it is a free card (no monthly fees, etc.)

-- NUMBER26: Germany, Austria, France, Ireland, Italia, Spain, Slovakia, Greece
+- NUMBER26: for Germany, Austria, France, Ireland, Italia, Spain, Slovakia, Greece

 - Schwab Bank: US residents

-When you look for your provider, compare their conversion rate with the currency exchange rate offered by Mastercard and Visa:
+When you look for your provider, just make sure they use the same conversion rate than the Mastercard and Visa exchange rate: